 - Comments: Description of this policy that will be emitted when triggered

-- Event labels: user-defined labels for a policy that will be emitted when triggered
+- Alert labels: user-defined labels for a policy that will be emitted when triggered

 - Alert Message

 Not all policy types can support all response actions as each policy type detects different behaviors that require different responses.